 The Arabians, wanting to protect the lucrative market, imposed a death penalty, on taking out coffee from the country.
 Still, some Dutch spies succeeded in stealing a few seedlings in 1616.

-At the time the Netherlands ruled Indonesia, and the island of Java quickly took the lead as the world’s biggest coffee exporter.
+At the time the Netherlands ruled Indonesia, and the island of Java quickly took the lead as the world’s biggest coffee producer and exporter.
 Exactly, as it had happened with Mocca, Java became a kind of slang for coffee in the colonial world.

 With this history in mind, it’s suddenly a lot easier to understand why Ethiopian coffee is so unique.
 While the rest of the world’s coffee, to a certain extent, is derived from the few plants that were stolen from Yemen back in the days, there is a substantial genetic variation among the coffee plants in Ethiopia.

 It’s estimated that more than 90 percent of the genetic material of Coffea Arabica is located in just that one country.

-Thus, you can encounter more various flavors in Ethiopian coffee than anyplace else.
+Thus, you can encounter more variation in flavor in Ethiopian coffee than anywhere else.

 The current ‘most expensive coffee in the world’ is an example of this.
 Geisha was brought from Ethiopia to Latin America in the last century – initially as a potential disease resistant crop.